-Per Penal Code 25400, carrying a concealed firearm is the crime where people carry a concealed firearm or a concealed weapon on their person or in a vehicle.
+Per Penal Code 25400, carrying a concealed firearm is the crime where you carry a concealed firearm or a concealed weapon on your person or in a vehicle.

-Unlike with violations of PC 26350, a prosecutor can charge a violation of this law as a felony under some circumstances (for example, if a defendant was previously convicted of a felony or was a member of a street gang).
+Unlike with violations of PC 26350, a prosecutor can charge a violation of this law as a felony under some circumstances (for example, if you were previously convicted of a felony or were a member of a street gang).

 4.2.
 Carrying a loaded firearm in public – PC 25850

-Per Penal Code 25850, carrying a loaded firearm in public is the crime where people carry a loaded firearm in a public place, on a public street, or in a motor vehicle.
+Per Penal Code 25850, carrying a loaded firearm in public is the crime where you carry a loaded firearm in a public place, on a public street, or in a motor vehicle.